owncloud/ocis/services/proxy/README.md

 | `ocis_proxy_build_info{version}` | A metric with a constant `1` value labeled by version, exposing the version of the ocis proxy service.                                                                                                                        | `version`: Build version of the proxy |

 ### Prometheus Configuration
 The following is an example prometheus configuration for the single process mode.
-It assumes that the proxy service is configured to bind on all interfaces `PROXY_HTTP_ADDR=0.0.0.0:9205` and that the proxy is available via the `ocis` service name (typically in docker-compose).
+It assumes that the proxy debug address is configured to bind on all interfaces `PROXY_DEBUG_ADDR=0.0.0.0:9205` and that the proxy is available via the `ocis` service name (typically in docker-compose).
 The prometheus service detects the `/metrics` endpoint automatically and scrapes it every 15 seconds.

 ```yaml
 global: